xy2119/SO3_Invariant_ProteinMPNN/training/README.md

-## This is the code and script for retraining the model using different representation methods. `./script` contains training scripts and log files.
-The core changes to the training code are.
+## This is the code and script for retraining the model using different representation methods

+`./script` contains training scripts and log files. `./training.py` and `./model_utils.py` are the files where the core changes are made:

 1. Update the complete structural encoding when building the edge features, which include orientation and rotation, from protein_mpnn_run.py and protein_mpnn_utils.py